Advisory Committees and Task Forces

 City of Ferndale Communications Officer

-United Church of Ferndale Pastor
+United Church Pastor

 The Facilities Advisory Committee is comprised of a cross-section of stakeholders from the community and district who are identified through an application process to serve two to three year terms.